astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 We can compare the four events in {numref}`BobAshaFig` to the spacetime structure defined in {numref}`figinterval`.
-If you drag the slider far to the left, the blue dot would be Q, the green dot would be P, and R and S would be where the orange lines intersect the vertical red line.
-Asha's worldline does not appear explicitly in {numref}`figinterval`, but it would be a diagonal straight line that hits both the green and the blue dots.
+If you drag the slider far to the left, the cyan dot would be Q, the green dot would be P, and R and S would be where the orange lines intersect the vertical red line.
+Asha's worldline does not appear explicitly in {numref}`figinterval`, but it would be a diagonal straight line that hits both the green and the cyan dots.

 Bob can therefore directly measure $t_1$ and $t_2$ off his own clock, without needing to assume any knowledge about what is going on over at